A94 road

-The A94 is a major road in Scotland, United Kingdom.
+The A94 is a minor road in Scotland, United Kingdom.

 Route

 The A94 connects Perth to Forfar via Coupar Angus, Meigle and Glamis.
 Just west of Forfar, the road is connected to the A90 via a grade-separated junction.

 History

 The A94 route number once extended north via Brechin to Stonehaven, this stretch was renumbered to be part of the A90 in the 1990s.